mattbierner/akh/index.md

 **Monad transformers allow us to compose simple structures in a maintainable and flexible way.**

-## What Can Your Akh Do for You?
+## What can your Akh do for you?
 <a href="https://github.com/fantasyland/fantasy-land">
     <img src="https://raw.github.com/fantasyland/fantasy-land/master/logo.png" align="right" width="82px" height="82px" alt="Fantasy Land logo" />
 </a>

-Akh includes a basic set of monad transformers and monads derived from these transformers.
-Akh structures follow the [Fantasy Land][fl] specification.
+Akh includes a [basic set][documentation] of common monad transformers, along with monads derived from these transformers.
+Akh structures implement the [Fantasy Land][fl] specification.
+Akh supports both [Node][npm] and [AMD][amd] style packages.

 This example shows using the `StateT` transformer on a `List` monad to create brachable, stateful computations.
 The example is in [Khepri][khepri], but plain old JS works fine too.
-Akh supports both [node][npm] and [AMD][amd].

 ``` javascript